monooso/setup-silverblue/README.md

 ### Why not use Distrobox export?

 Distrobox can export binaries and GUI applications from containers, allowing them to run on the host without manually entering the container.
-This works well for self-contained tools like LazyGit, but fails for tools that need to interact with Unix pipes (e.g. `ls | fzf`).
+This works well for self-contained GUI applications, but fails for tools that need to interact with Unix pipes (e.g. `ls | fzf`).

 Living inside the `dev` container provides a more consistent experience and avoids these limitations.